single-spa/single-spa/docs/separating-applications.md

 # Separating out applications

 In a large, microserviced system, your root single-spa configuration and each of the applications should probably have its own git repository.
-To do so in a javascript project isn't necessarily clear, so some options are listed below
+How to do that in a javascript project isn't necessarily clear, so some options are listed below.

 Since Single-spa is a framework that helps with organizational scaling, it is important to figure out how to split out and separate applications from each other so that developers and teams can work on the applications without stepping on each others' toes.

 Most interpretations of microservice architecture encourage separate code repositories, builds, and deployments.
-Although the **single-spa does not solve how code is hosted, built, or deployed**, these are relevant to many users of single-spa, so some strategies for doing so are discussed here.
+Although **single-spa does not solve how code is hosted, built, or deployed**, these are relevant to many users of single-spa, so some strategies for doing so are discussed here.

 #### Option 1: One code repo, one build